hakanolgun/notes-from-books/Software/react_dev.md

 React only changes the DOM nodes if there’s a difference between renders.

 ## State as a Snapshot
-State variables might look like regular JavaScript variables that you can read and write to.
-However, state behaves more like a snapshot.
+State behaves more like a snapshot.
 Setting it does not change the state variable you already have, but instead triggers a re-render.

 When React re-renders a component:

 1. React calls your function again.
 2. Your function returns a new JSX snapshot.
 3. React then updates the screen to match the snapshot your function returned.

-Notice that number only increments once per click!

 Setting state only changes it for the next render.
 During the first render, number was 0.
 This is why, in that render’s onClick handler, the value of number is still 0 even after setNumber(number + 1) was called: